ryanelian/instapack/books/dev-spa-angularjs.md

 ## Controllers

 Controller allows adding code-behind for the component view.
-Revisit `Sum.ts` and change the codes to:
+Revisit `Sum.ts` and change the code to:

 ```ts
 class SumController implements angular.IController {